solskogen/archlinux-aarch64-builder/README.md

 - `use_aur`: Clone from AUR instead of Arch Linux GitLab
 - `build_stage`: Build order stage number
 - `skip`: If set to 1, package is blacklisted and should be skipped during build
+- `use_local`: Use local PKGBUILD from pkgbuilds/ directory
 ## JSON Format

 The output JSON contains metadata and an array of packages to build: